The New Bob Cummings Show: Reception

-The show aired on Thursday nights opposite two popular shows, The Real McCoys (1957-1963), a hill country rural comedy starring Walter Brennan, Richard Crenna, and Kathleen Nolan, set in California on ABC / CBS, and the medical drama Dr. Kildare (1961-1966) with Richard Chamberlain and Raymond Massey on NBC.
+The show aired on Thursday nights, initially from 8:30 to 9 p.m.
+Eastern Time, then (beginning in February 1962), from 7:30 to 8 p.m.
+E. T. It was opposite two popular shows, The Real McCoys (1957-1963), a hill country rural comedy starring Walter Brennan, Richard Crenna, and Kathleen Nolan, set in California on ABC / CBS, and the medical drama Dr. Kildare (1961-1966) with Richard Chamberlain and Raymond Massey on NBC.

 The New York Times said "the style but not the setting is about the same as his past series...
 Fast talk, pretty girls and breezy comedy are still the main ingredients.
 It's bright, quick, inconsequential and inoffensive."

 Filmink said the series "had the same flaws as My Hero – i.e. a weak concept (a pilot has adventures) and no sense of family."

 Cancellation

 Two months after the show debuted in October the title was changed to The New Bob Cummings Show.
 Ratings did not improve and in January 1962, the show was cancelled.
 The last episode aired on March 1, 1962.
 It was replaced by Oh!
 Those Bells (March-May 1962).